zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 The following requirements are necessary to onboard a REST API to the API ML:

-* Provide service discovery information including but not limited to the base URI, home page, status page, and health check end-point.
+* Provide service discovery information including but not limited to the base URI, home page, status page, and health check endpoint.
-* Provide routing metadata of service end-points.
+* Provide routing metadata of service endpoints.
 This metadata is used by the API ML Gateway to route HTTP requests.
 * Provide a service description and API documentation metadata for the API Catalog.
 * Register the service with the Eureka discovery service instance with service discovery information, routing metadata, and a service description, and API documentation metadata.

   **Tip:**

   We recommend you onboard your service using the API ML enabler libraries.
-We do not recommend preparing corresponding configuration    data and calling the dedicated Eureka registration end-point directly.
+We do not recommend preparing corresponding configuration    data and calling the dedicated Eureka registration endpoint directly.
 Doing so is unnecessarily complex and time-consuming.
 While the plain Java enabler library can be used in REST API projects based on SpringFramework or Spring Boot framework, it is not recommended to use this enabler in projects, which depend on SpringCloud Netflix components.
 Since configuration in the Plain Java Enabler and SpringCloud Eureka Client are different, using the two in combination makes the result state of the discovery registry unpredictable.

   For detailed information about the onboarding process and Eureka functionality and configuration see: <font color="red">TODO: provide link</font>

-  For instructions about how to utilize other API ML enablers types, see [Spring Boot API-ML Enabler](api-mediation-onboard-a-spring-boot-rest-api-service.md) or [Existing REST API Service - no code changes needed](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)
+  For instructions about how to utilize other API ML enablers types, see [Onboard a Spring Boot REST API service](api-mediation-onboard-a-spring-boot-rest-api-service.md) or [Onboard an existing REST API service without code changes](api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md) (deprecated)

 **Onboarding your REST service to API ML**